francoism90/dotfiles/README.md

 ### Firewall

 Aeon doesn't come with any firewall, this is by design.
-Instead you should control ports and services using Podman Quadlet and containers.
+Instead you should control ports and services using Podman Quadlet, Flatpak and containers.
 On MicroOS firewalld should be included.

 It's still possible to install `firewalld` on Aeon, but this may cause Flatpak/container network issues and is unsupported: